 Chapter 1 provides background information on country contexts, project objectives and planned outcomes.
 It contains a 'Definitions' section to explain our perspectives on social enterprise, blue economics, Living Labs and FairShares - key bodies of knowledge that will be integrated when FairShares Labs are created.
 Chapter 2 provides an overview of five components that will support the success of a FairShares Lab.
 Three come from the FairShares Model of social enterprise development: values and principles; key questions; legal choices.
 Two further components (social and technical support systems) have been developed during this project.
 Technical support is provided through 'platforms' described in this document, plus the project's own FairShares Platform.
-They help with learning and planning, document creation, auditing democratic decisionmaking, manufacturing, exchanging goods and services, providing access to finance, managing payments and preparing accounts.
+They help with learning and planning, document creation, auditing democratic decision-making, manufacturing, exchanging goods and services, provided through learning and development is provided through learning accounts.
 Social support is provided through learning and development methods (elaborated further in Chapter 3) to generate ideas, improve the effectiveness of teams and enable stakeholders to make decisions together.